mnott/dissertation-template/Content/Research Proposal/template.md

 #
 # Front Matter
 #
-showtitlepage    : "false"  # Whether you want to show the title page showparts        : "false"  # Whether you want to have parts for the Appendix showlistofs      : "false"  # Any ``ListOfs?'' showtoc          : "false"  # Table of Contents? showlot          : "false"  # List of Tables? showlof          : "false"  # List of Figures? showloe          : "false"  # List of Exhibits?
+showtitlepage    : "true"  # Whether you want to show the title page showparts        : "false"  # Whether you want to have parts for the Appendix showlistofs      : "true"  # Any ``ListOfs?'' showtoc          : "true"  # Table of Contents? showlot          : "false"  # List of Tables? showlof          : "false"  # List of Figures? showloe          : "false"  # List of Exhibits?